pmeaster/ArcheologyTools/README.md

 Currently, there are no plans to implement unit tests nor make any changes/enhancements to the codebase located within this repository.
 However, this repository can be cloned/forked and updated/customized by anyone.

 Finally, if the development community generally agrees upon an "official" forked repository (which has an active admin and contributors), I will gladly endorse that repository as "official" (if such an endorsement is desired).

+## Arheology vs. Archaeology:
+All of the documentation initially used the spelling "archeology" as opposed to "archaeology".
+While both are valid, "archaeology" is the most common and current spelling.
+Given that, I made an effort to replace all occurances of "archeology" (and "archaeological") with "archaelogy".
+However, many occurances have been left "as-is" in order to preserve uri links.